-Status: Construction Underway - 7% Complete
+Status: Construction Underway - 10% Complete

 Summary: This project will make improvements along I-5 between Oso Parkway and Alicia Parkway in the cities of Mission Viejo, Laguna Hills, and Lake Forest.
 The proposed improvements include the addition of a 2.6-mile general-purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).
-The construction contract award was on April 4, 2019, and the first working day was May 29, 2019.
-Activities this quarter include completion of removal and disposal of Aerially Deposited Lead and demolition of the northbound looped on-ramp at La Paz Road.
+The construction contract was awarded on April 4, 2019 with the first working day for construction beginning on May 29, 2019.
+Activities this quarter include beginning construction of three retaining walls, grading of slopes on north bound I-5, and pile driving for the north bound off ramp bridge.
 Staff continues coordination of the service contract with SCRRA/Metrolink, and with Caltrans on ROW and utility relocations.
+OCTA has been working with Caltrans to extend lane closure hours and work windows where possible due to significantly less traffic on freeways and streets from the stay-at-home order as a result of the COVID-19 pandemic.